akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/2-service-to-service.md

 # Part 2: Service to Service eventing

-Akka Projection allows for creating read side views, or projections, that are eventually consistent representations of the events for an entity.
-Such views have historically been possible to define in the same service that owns the entity, for an example of this, you can look at the [popularity projection in the Akka Microservice Guide](akka-guide:microservices-tutorial/projection-query.html).
+@extref[Akka Projection](akka-projection:/) allows for creating read side views, or projections, that are eventually consistent representations of the events for an entity.
+Such views have historically been possible to define in the same service that owns the entity.
+For an example of this, see the @extref[popularity projection in the Akka Microservice Guide](akka-guide:microservices-tutorial/projection-query.html).

-Service to Service defines a gRPC service in the service where the entity lives and that makes the events available for other services to consume with an effectively once delivery guarantee without requiring a message broker in between services.
+@extref[Akka Projection gRPC](akka-projection:grpc.html) defines a gRPC service in the service where the entity lives and that makes the events available for other, separately deployed services, to consume events with an effectively once delivery guarantee, this without requiring a message broker in between services.
+Each of the services has its own lifecycle and is deployed separately, possibly in different data centers or cloud regions.

 To implement Service to Service eventing, we will use two services, the shopping cart defined in the previous step and a downstream analytics service.

-Each of the services have their own lifecycle and are deployed separately, possibly in different data centers or cloud regions.

 ## gRPC transport for consuming events